polvanrijn/GREYTE/README.md

-# GREYTE
+# GREYTE eyetracking experiment
-GREYTE eyetracking experiment
+An eyetracking experiment excecuted in Psychtoolbox using Matlab